mstdokumaci/arraydb/doc/readme.md

 To use plain text files, you need to create a readable and writable directory and provide the absolute path:

 	$cache_config=array('type'=>'file', 'path'=>'/tmp/my_project_cache');

+There is an optional "prefix" parameter.
+It applied to cache keys if given.

 ## Start Using